mojpalac/mojpalac/docs/work/JustEatIdeas.md

 ### To Propose on next Sharing Session

 ## ideas
+- @AllowFlaky annotation, should we use it at all
+- optimize the startup processes by using Handlers
-- fixing the failing tests/jobs.
-Maybe review how are we doing it(as a part of github actions to improve performance)?
+- Maybe review how are we doing it(as a part of github actions to improve performance)?
 - https://justeattakeaway.atlassian.net/wiki/spaces/techcomms/blog/2023/03/29/6309511581/Support+For+Gradle+Projects+In+RunSonarQubeScan+Github+Action
 - linking JIRA ticket in github
 - Explicit API mode